Onther-Tech/economics/Tokamaklayer2.md

   <br/>
   <br/>

-  TON seigniorage performs similarly in mature protocols: encourage sequencers to maintain loyal users and capture new users.
+  Even with non-zero transaction fees, TON seigniorage performs similarly in mature protocols: encourage sequencers to maintain loyal users and capture new users.
   <br/>
   <br/>
   However, we must not miss one additional function: discourage sequencers from swapping TON for ETH.
 There is no way to force sequencers to use MEV to cover layer 1 fees.
 Despite making an adequate amount of MEV, they can still swap TON from transaction fees for ETH to pay layer 1 fees.
 TON seigniorage distribution based on the amount of TON locked raises the opportunity costs of such actions.
 If sequencers decide to sell TON from transaction fees, they give up potential benefits from TON seigniorage.